01

 Due to more and more stringent data privacy laws and the ever-increasing complexity of accessing and masking multi-source production data, the need for synthetic data generation and management is growing.

-Forward-looking organizations shouldn’t settle for a point tool to generating tabular synthetic data for a specific use case but should rather be seeking a future-ready solution – that can address a multitude of use cases with the needed accuracy and agility – while managing the entire synthetic data lifecycle.
+Forward-looking organizations shouldn’t settle for point tools to generate tabular synthetic data for a specific use case, but should rather be seeking a future-ready solution – one that could address a multitude of use cases with accuracy and agility – while managing the entire synthetic data lifecycle.

-K2view has the only end-to-end synthetic data management tool, with support for a broad spectrum of enterprise use cases.
+K2view has one of the only end-to-end synthetic data management tools, with support for a broad spectrum of enterprise use cases.
 It’s also the only solution that combines the 4 leading synthetic data generation techniques with a business entity approach, to deliver the most accurate, compliant, and reliable synthetic data.